1. Anytime Activities and Games

 6. Optional: Capture the portrayals on video for more fun!

 Learn about the new Discovery Center in Salt Lake.
+Make this part of your reunion if you can visit Salt Lake City, Utah.
 Many other family history centers have smaller interactive centers as well.
+(Blog)

 Check out this video to see how one family incorporated family history into their family reunion.